Green Party of England and Wales: Support base

 According to political scientist Sarah Birch, the Green Party draws support from "a wide spectrum of the population".
 In 1995, sociologist Chris Rootes stated that the Green Party "appeals disproportionately to younger, highly educated professional people"; however, he noted that this support base was "not predominantly urban".
 In 2009, Birch noted that the Greens' strongest areas of support were Labour-held seats in university towns or urban areas with relatively large student populations.
 She noted that there were also strong correlations between areas of high Green support and high percentages of people who define themselves as having no religion.
 Birch noted that sociological polling found a "strong relationship" between individuals having voted for the Liberal Democrats in the past and holding favourable views of the Green Party, noting that the two groups were competing for "similar sorts of voters".

+The Green party has seen some success in more rural areas, evident in Adrian Ramsay's election victory in 2024 in the Waveney Valley constituency, which Electoral Calculus described as having right-wing social and economic attitudes and which is primarily rural.
+The outlet, Bright Green, claimed in June 2024 that the Green Party appealed to rural voters due to the failure of Conservative administrations to ensure economic prosperity and a view that the Labour Party primarily focuses on urban voters.

-A February 2024 poll showed that 14% of Muslim voters voted for the Green Party and 38% no longer supported the Labour Party.
+A February 2024 poll showed that 14% of Muslim voters voted for the Green Party and 38% believed Labour had "become more unfavourable".
 In September 2024, Sky News reported that Green Party's anti-Gaza war stance has attracted a significant amount of Muslim voters who previously voted for Labour Party.
-When Green Party politician Mothin Ali was elected as Leeds City Council member, The Daily Telegraph noted that he called his victory a “win for the people of Gaza” and chanted phrase Takbir.
+When Green Party politician Mothin Ali was elected as Leeds City Council member, The Daily Telegraph noted that he called his victory a "win for the people of Gaza" and chanted takbir.
 In October 2025, unnamed Green Party members told Hyphen that the party has seen an increase in Muslim voters since Mothin Ali was elected to be its deputy leader.
-Faaiz Hasan, member of "Muslim Greens" group within the party, said the party is becoming popular in communities with high amount of Muslims, like Barking and Dagenham.
+Faaiz Hasan, a member of "Muslim Greens" group within the party, said the party is becoming popular in communities with high amount of Muslims, like Barking and Dagenham.

 Election results

-The party has four members of Parliament, two members of the House of Lords, three members of the London Assembly, and more than eight-hundred councillors who have been elected at the local level.
+The party has five members of Parliament, two members of the House of Lords, three members of the London Assembly, and more than 1,300 councillors who have been elected at the local level.